IaM-Alliance/RVI-prod/EMAIL_SETUP.md

 For production use, consider:

-1. **Domain Verification**: Verify your sender domain with Mailjet to improve deliverability
+1. **Domain Verification**: Verify your sender domain (rvi.iam-alliance.com) with SMTP2GO to improve deliverability
-2. **SPF and DKIM**: Configure SPF and DKIM records for your sending domain
+2. **SPF and DKIM**: Configure SPF and DKIM records for your sending domain in your DNS settings
-3. **Monitoring**: Set up monitoring for email delivery rates and bounces
+3. **Monitoring**: Set up monitoring for email delivery rates and bounces through SMTP2GO's dashboard
-4. **Fallback Service**: Consider implementing a fallback email service for critical emails
+4. **SMTP Ports**: Ensure your firewall and network configuration allow outbound connections on the primary port (2525) or at least one of the fallback ports
+5. **Email Templates**: Consider moving email templates to separate files for easier maintenance
+6. **Error Handling**: Configure notifications for failed email deliveries to ensure critical communications aren't missed